epiforecasts/scoringutils/README.md

 directly](https://epiforecasts.io/scoringutils/articles/scoring-forecasts-directly.html)).

-The `scoringutils` package offers convenient automated forecast evaluation in a `data.table` format (using the function `score()`), but also provides experienced users with a set of reliable lower-level scoring metrics operating on vectors/matrices they can build upon in other applications.
+The `scoringutils` package offers convenient automated forecast evaluation through the function `score()`.
+The function operates on data.frames (it uses `data.table` internally for speed and efficiency) and can easily be integrated in a workflow based on `dplyr` or `data.table`.
+It also provides experienced users with a set of reliable lower-level scoring metrics operating on vectors/matrices they can build upon in other applications.
 In addition it implements a wide range of flexible plots designed to cover many use cases.

 Where available `scoringutils` depends on functionality from `scoringRules` which provides a comprehensive collection of proper